vb-consulting/Norm.net/Documentation/reference/options.md

 });
 ```

-- This callback could also be used to manipulate already constructed and initialized `DbCommand`(https://learn.microsoft.com/en-us/dotnet/api/system.data.common.dbcommand) object on a global level.
+- This callback could also be used to manipulate the already constructed and initialized `DbCommand`(https://learn.microsoft.com/en-us/dotnet/api/system.data.common.dbcommand) object on a global level.

 - For example, another way to set command time out for 60 seconds for all commands: